RavenGrappling/RavenGrappling.github.io/advanced.md

     Program description
   </h3>
   <p>
-    This class is designed to provide students, who have a fundamental understanding of the art, with an opportunity to learn advanced techniques and strategies that they can successfully apply against other trained practitioners.
+    This class is designed to provide students, who have a fundamental understanding of the martial art, with an opportunity to learn advanced techniques and strategies that they can successfully apply against other trained practitioners.
   </p>
   <p>
     Acknowledging the complexity of advanced techniques and concepts, the class format will focus on a core position, and its variations, for a 2-week duration.
 This approach is intended to provide students with the time necessary to gain a deep understanding of what is being taught and also with confidence on how to apply it against resisting opponents.